-The Bank has complied with the Bank of Thailand's regulations as prescribed in the Bank of Thailand Notification's No. SorNorSor 23/2018 re: Regulations on Asset Classification and Provisioning of Financial Institutions dated 13 December 2018, thus classification and provisioning is required for financial assets and exposure from loan commitments and financial guarantee contracts, in accordance with Thai Financial Reporting Standard No. 9 (TFRS9) re: financial instruments, with effect from 1 January 2020.
+The Bank has complied with the Bank of Thailand's regulations as prescribed in Notification's No. SorNorSor 23/2018 re: Regulations on Asset Classification and Provisioning of Financial Institutions dated 13 December 2018.
+Thus, classification and provisioning is required for financial assets and exposure from loan commitments and financial guarantee contracts, in accordance with Thai Financial Reporting Standard No. 9 (TFRS9) regarding financial instruments, with effect from 1 January 2020.
 Such financial assets and commitments are classified into three types, comprising (1) credit-impaired financial assets and commitments (Non-performing), (2) financial assets and commitments with significant increase in credit risk (Under-performing), and (3) financial assets and commitments with no significant increase in credit risk (Performing).
 Provisioning is also required to accommodate expected credit loss (ECL).
-This is in accordance with Thai Financial Reporting Standard No. 9 (TFRS9) re: financial instruments, effective from 1 January 2020 onwards.